tdial676/Computing-Systems/README.md

 # CS-24-Introduction-to-Computing-Systems
-Basic introduction to computer systems, including hardware-software interface, computer architecture, and operating systems.
+Course on computer systems, including hardware-software interface, computer architecture, and operating systems.
 Course emphasizes computer system abstractions and the hardware and software techniques necessary to support them, including virtualization (e.g., memory, processing, communication), dynamic resource management, and common-case optimization, isolation, and naming.
 # Project Overview
 - # Disk:
   - Constructed a directory tree and recovered a file from a deleted USB Drive in C.